-Another Angle to Approach Loss of Chance
+Maryland Loss of Chance Law

 Instead of seeking damages for loss of chance, plaintiffs can argue that there is increased mental anguish in the fear of what might happen in the future.
 This differs from loss of chance.
 In Exxon v.
 Mobil Corp. v.
-Albright, decided in 2013 by the Maryland Court of Appeals, the court found that “recovery for damages for fear of cancer differs from the cause of action of a claim for enhanced or increased risk of disease.
+Albright, which was decided in 2013 by the Maryland Court of Appeals, the court found that “recovery for damages for fear of cancer differs from the cause of action of a claim for enhanced or increased risk of disease.
 Fear of cancer is contemporaneous, but the risk of developing future disease necessitates speculation.”
 Accordingly, the Maryland high court found that victims may recover emotional distress damages for the fear of getting or exacerbating an illness or disease.

 In 2016, in Luecke v.
 Suesse, this argument did not fly.
 The Court of Appeals honed in on the holding in Fennell v.
 Southern Maryland Hospital that “loss of chance of survival in itself is not compensable unless and until death ensues.”
 Fennell v.
 Southern Maryland Hospital.
 Center, 320 Md.
 776, 790 (1990).
 The court specifically rejected the plaintiff’s effort to “rename” loss of chance.

-Our Apolitical High Court
+Maryland’s Apolitical High Court